-- Submit the completed School of Nursing application with nonrefundable fee to the Office of Admissions. - Submit a notarized copy of their current registered nurse (RN) license valid in the United States. - Have official transcripts sent to the Office of the Registrar from the institutions where all previous degrees and credits were awarded. - Have the ability to send and receive e-mail, including attachments. - Have computer capability compatible with the technology specified for the Thomas Edison State College's online courses, access to PowerPoint software and, for selected MSN courses, access to Excel software. - Submit a credential review fee along with the application fee when applying to the BSN degree program.
+- Submit the completed School of Nursing application with nonrefundable fee and a notarized copy of their current registered nurse (RN) license valid in the United States to the Office of Admissions. - Have official transcripts sent to the Office of the Registrar from the institutions where all previous degrees and credits were awarded. - Have the ability to send and receive e-mail, including attachments. - Have computer capability compatible with the technology specified for the Thomas Edison State College's online courses, access to and a familiarity with PowerPoint, Excel and additional software as may be required for selected courses.

+• Submit a credential review fee along with the application fee if an RN diploma or associate degree graduate applying to the RN-BSN/MSN degree program.